-The Alcohol Unit is responsible for the enforcement of County ordinances and State laws related to the sale and consumption of alcoholic beverages.
+The Alcohol Unit is responsible for the enforcement of County ordinances and state laws related to the sale and consumption of alcoholic beverages.
 Alcohol inspections are conducted to ensure compliance with local ordinance and state law.
-Personnel assigned this function will assist the Permits Unit and Occupational Tax Certificate Office.
+Personnel assigned to this function assist the Permits Unit and Occupational Tax Certificate Office.

-Normally personnel assigned to the Unit will conduct semiannual inspections of consumption-on-premises establishments.
-Additional inspections will be conducted as new businesses open, as managers change, or other conditions dictate.
+Normally, personnel assigned to the unit will conduct semi-annual inspections of consumption-on-premises establishments.
+Additional inspections are conducted as new businesses open, as managers change, or when other conditions dictate.